mattsteen14/jammming/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Create hardcoded array of uri values.
+- [ ] Codecademy 'Create a Playlist App With the Spotify API (Part Two)' task - add new feature through technical design planning.
 - [ ] Testing & Debugging.
 - [ ] Use surge to deploy.